ncoghlan/misc/notes/python3/questions_and_answers.rst

 testing needed to ensure compatibility with the existing CPython ecosystem, and then persuading python-dev to accept the additional maintenance burden imposed by accepting such changes back into the reference implementation.

+One of the key issues with CPython in particular is that it's not only the Global Interpreter Lock that is threading unfriendly, but also the reference counting GC.
+An effectively free-threaded interpreter based on CPython would likely need to replace the GC as well, which is why other interpreter implementations like Jython, IronPython or PyPy are better positioned in this regard (since they already use garbage collectors based on mechanisms other than reference counting).

 I personally expect most potential corporate sponsors with a vested interest in Python to spend their money more cost effectively and just tell their